September storm: Spring turns to winter in New Zealand as wild weather looms

 Apart from small parts of Horowhenua, Manawatū and Whanganui districts, the entire country is under watches or warnings.
 The most severe weather is expected in the South Island and in parts of the lower, central and eastern North Island as the complex low-pressure system moves east.

-Heavy snow watches are in place for Clutha, Central Otago south of Alexandra, Southland, Fiordland and Stewart Island, and heavy rain forecast in the West Coast could cause flooding.
+A heavy rain forecast in the West Coast from tonight could cause flooding, and heavy rain warnings are also in place for Mt Taranaki, the Tararua Ranges and the Canterbury headwaters tomorrow morning.

-Heavy rain warnings are also in place for Mt Taranaki, the Tararua Ranges and the Canterbury headwaters tomorrow morning, while wind warnings have been issued for southern Taranaki, inland Whanganui and Taihape, Wellington, Wairarapa and Marlborough tomorrow.
+Wind warnings have been issued for southern Taranaki, inland Whanganui and Taihape, Wellington, Wairarapa and Marlborough tomorrow.

 Gale force winds are expected in Buller, Westland and the Canterbury high country from this evening.